Tanzania & Elephants of Amboseli Photo Safari - March 2023

 PLACES VISITED: Amboseli National Park (Kenya) / Ngorongoro Crater (Tanzania) / Serengeti National Park (Tanzania) / Ndutu (Tanzania)

-SKILL LEVEL: Any level from beginner to advanced - photo tuition and guidance is offered on this African photo safari
+SKILL LEVEL: Any level from beginner to advanced - photo tuition and guidance is offered on this photographic safari

-MEDICAL: YELLOW FEVER VACCINATION CARD is required on this photographic safari
+MEDICAL: YELLOW FEVER VACCINATION CARD is required on this photo safari

 PHOTO TOUR LEADER/HOST: Stu Porter

-This 17-day Tanzania and Kenya small group photographic safari will begin in Nairobi and take you to Kenya's Amboseli National Park, famous for its large elephant herds and the majestic backdrop of the snow-capped Mount Kilimanjaro.
+This 17-day Tanzania and Kenya wildlife photography safari will begin in Nairobi and take you to Kenya's Amboseli National Park, famous for its large elephant herds and the majestic backdrop of the snow-capped Mount Kilimanjaro.

 From here we will cross through the Namanga border post into Tanzania and continue on to the beautiful Ngorongoro Crater where we will spend 2 nights.
 After a full day and another morning of photography, we drive towards the famous Serengeti National Park with its picturesque open grasslands, woodlands, massive granite outcrops known as "Kopjes," and its many resident animals.
 The Serengeti is known for good numbers of Lion, Leopard and Cheetah and is one of Africa’s most popular photo destinations.